 Peter Harvey is a past Attorney General of New Jersey and a former federal prosecutor.
-As such, Peter has been a central player in civil and criminal trials, government investigations and consumer fraud matters for many years.
+As such, Mr. Harvey has been a central player in civil and criminal trials, government investigations and consumer fraud matters for many years.
 A gifted trial lawyer, his nearly 30 years of courtroom experience includes significant commercial matters, frequently within the hospitality, pharmaceutical and entertainment/sports industries.

 Some of the recent civil and criminal matters handled by Mr. Harvey include:

-- representing the board of directors of a leading hospitality company in a shareholders’ derivative action in federal court over a series of security breaches;
+- Representing the board of directors of a leading hospitality company in a shareholders’ derivative action in federal court over a series of security breaches;

-- protecting a major energy company from “whistleblower” claims made under a false claims act;
+- Protecting a major energy company from “whistleblower” claims made under a false claims act;

-- representing major pharmaceutical companies in Attorneys General investigations and suits brought under state consumer fraud statutes;
+- Representing major pharmaceutical companies in Attorneys General investigations and suits brought under state consumer fraud statutes;

-- extracting a target from a federal criminal tax fraud investigation;
+- Extracting a target from a federal criminal tax fraud investigation;

-- defending a commercial bank in contract litigation;
+- Defending a commercial bank in contract litigation;

-- shielding an Internet ticket company from an Attorney General’s consumer fraud suit;
+- Shielding an Internet ticket company from an Attorney General’s consumer fraud suit;

-- enforcing the rights of a management company in a contract dispute with a major recording artist;
+- Enforcing the rights of a management company in a contract dispute with a major recording artist;

-- defending a corporation and individual against criminal Medicaid fraud charges;
+- Defending a corporation and individual against criminal Medicaid fraud charges;

-- protecting the intellectual property rights of a major film director;
+- Protecting the intellectual property rights of a major film director;

-- assisting a major professional sports league and teams with employee conduct policies and related issues; and
+- Assisting a major professional sports league and teams with employee conduct policies and related issues; and

-- defending a major art dealer against breach of contract claims.
+- Defending a major art dealer against breach of contract claims.

 - New York